 For sporting activities Portland is like Mecca.
 There are two indoor climbing gyms within 10 blocks - the Portland Rock Gym (sport and bouldering) and The Circuit (huge bouldering gym).
 A mile away you can rent kayaks to paddle around on the Willamette from the Portland Kayak Company or rent bikes from several shops to take out for some great mountain biking or a cruise on a 40 mile loop around the multi-use path called the Springwater Corridor, or just getting around town.
 In the winter months you can be at the lifts in 90 minutes at Timberline or Mt.
 Hood Meadows for a day of downhill, or maybe take a snow shoe ($10 rental) or XC ski around Trillium lake.
 90 minutes the other direction lands you at the coast where you can rent surfboards and try the even break at Oswald West, a great beginner beach.
 Last but not least the Columbia River Gorge has some of *the* best wind in the world for para-sailing, kiteboarding, wind surfing and all that.

 The back door and French doors on the side of the house provide guests with a private, separate keypad lock entrance.

-Interaction with Guests
+Interaction with guests

-Please make sure the shower curtain is tucked in at the bottom corners!
+Please make sure the shower curtain downstairs is tucked in at the bottom corners!
 After using the shower, please turn on the fan for an hour to draw out the excess moisture.

 Shoes off inside the house.